relizaio/rearm-docker-action/README.md

 ```

 ## Inputs
-The actions supports the following inputs:
+The action supports the following inputs:

 - `rearm_api_id`: The component API ID obtained from Rearm.
 - `rearm_api_key`: The component API Key obtained from Rearm.